FCC net neutrality cyberattack wasn't real, says internal report

-Pai said Monday that a high-profile outage of the agency's website last year wasn't caused by distributed denial of service (DDoS) attacks as previously suggested by the agency's former CIO David Bray, though he didn't offer an alternative explanation for the crash.
-Net neutrality supporters accused the agency of making up the attack and blamed it for failing to keep the system online.
+Pai said Monday that a high-profile outage of the agency's website last year wasn't caused by distributed denial-of-service (DDoS) attacks as previously suggested by the agency's former CIO, David Bray.
+The chairman didn't offer an alternative explanation for the crash.
+Net neutrality supporters had accused the agency of making up the attack and blamed it for failing to keep the system online.

 In its report, the OIG couldn't substantiate previous DDoS claims.